 12. Move Applications menu in Dock

-When the Ubuntu dock is at the bottom, the location of the application menu is not the most convenient.
+If you moved the Ubuntu Dock to the bottom, the location of the application menu is not the most convenient (on the right).
 I suggest to move it to the left.

 Go to Org > Gnome > Shell > Extension > Dash-to-dock.
 Search for Show-apps-at-top and turn it on.

-And your Applications button is at a much more convenient place now.
+And your Applications button will move to the left side which is a more traditional place.

 13. Install GNOME Tweaks

-If you want to modify GNOME, you need to install GNOME Tweaks to improve the experience after installing Ubuntu.
+If you want to modify your GNOME desktop, you need to install GNOME Tweaks.
+It may greatly improve your Ubuntu experience.

 gnome-tweak-tool in Synaptic.

 If you open Tweaks, you will find many useful settings for the GNOME desktop.
-For example, selecting new themes, modifying system fonts, or configurations related to energy management.
-You are welcome to explore this settings, you will also see some of the later in these things to do after installing Ubuntu 18.04.
+For example, you can change themes, modify system fonts, or configure the energy management.
+You are welcome to explore these settings.
+You will also see some of these settings later in this list of things to do after installing Ubuntu 18.04.

 14. Install GNOME Extensions

 You can search and install GNOME Extensions trough the Ubuntu Software Center.
 But if you enable the installation from the Gnome Extension website, you will have access to more extensions.